 Show Off Your Shape

-You may have noticed that the goal for other face shapes is to look more oval.
+You may have noticed that other face shapes aim to look more oval.
 Now, we could get symbolic and claim foul play in favor of conformity.
 The favoritism toward softer jaws on actresses and models could be interpreted as an industry fear of strong women.

 But rules are meant to be broken.
 These style tips are just a guide, and they’re certainly not written in stone, just like the rule that says gray hair must be dyed.